-A returned check is a check that the bank does not honor.
-The check will be returned to the bank that submitted the check for payment (typically the recipients or payee’s bank).
-If you are the check writer, it means that your bank will not pay the person or business you wrote the check to.
-If you received the check, a returned check is a check that you won’t get paid on (at least not right away).
-Let’s go over the basics of returned checks and what to do if you have one.
+A returned check is a check that the receiving bank does not honor.
+If you're the check writer, having a check boomerang means that your bank will not pay the person or business to whom you wrote it.
+If you are the payee, a returned check is one for which you won’t get paid—at least not right away.

 Basics of Returned Checks

 Banks and businesses process checks electronically, and consumers can even deposit checks with their mobile phones.
 But what worked in the past (writing a check while your account is low on funds, for example) might not work anymore and can result in a returned check that you later have to redeposit.

 These are checks that the check writer’s bank cannot process and that it therefore denies and returns to the bank that submitted the check for payment.
 Potential causes for returned checks include:

 - Insufficient funds: A check can bounce when the sender issues what is known as a non-sufficient funds (NSF) check, which is one that an individual doesn't have enough money in their account to cover.